rpede/MobileProgramming24/_interactivity/photos.md

 animations](https://docs.flutter.dev/ui/animations/hero-animations).

 That's all 🎊.
-You have now coded your own photo app from scratch.
+You have now coded your own photo app from scratch 📷.

 # Challenges

 ## Spring cleaning

-Get rid of those embarrassing photo mistakes by adding functionality to delete files.
+Get rid of those embarrassing photo mistakes, by adding functionality to delete files.

 ## iOS-style